Squirrel monkey: Osmoregulation

 Squirrel monkeys are subject to both high temperatures and high humidity in their natural habitat.
 The humidity can range from 70% saturation in the 'dry' season up to 90% in the 'wet' season.
 Squirrel monkeys are able to tolerate up to 75% humidity with small adjustments in behavior and physiology that increase in significance as the humidity goes up.
 When reaching approximately 95% humidity, the monkeys have more drastic changes in osmoregulation in order to maintain homeostasis.
 As evaporative water loss decreases at these high levels of saturation, the monkeys will take in less water and create a more concentrated urine in order to maintain proper ion and water levels inside the body.

-Cooperation Studies
+Cooperation studies

 Cooperation is largely evident in human primates.
 Squirrel monkeys do not often display cooperation in the wild, while many other nonhuman primates do.
 Studies have been done to suggest that female squirrel monkeys show disadvantageous inequity aversion as it pertains to food rewards.
 However, the same could not be said for male squirrel monkeys.
-More studies need to be done on squirrel monkey behavior to yield more information regarding why squirrel monkeys rarely show cooperation and if disadvantageous inequity aversion is a relevant factor.
+More studies need to be done on squirrel monkey behavior to determine why squirrel monkeys rarely show cooperation, and whether disadvantageous inequity aversion is a relevant factor.